A brief overview

-Airbus is the world’s leading manufacturer of commercial jetliners and military airlifters, having evolved during the past 40 years on the vision, innovation and passion of its employees.
+Airbus makes the freedom of flight possible, having evolved during the past 40 years thanks to the vision, innovation and passion of its employees.

 The A300 became the world’s first twin-engine widebody jet with its commercial service entry during 1974.
 It was followed in the early 1980s by Airbus’ shorter-fuselage A310 derivative, then later that decade by the company’s single-aisle A320 – which has developed into one of the most successful aircraft families in history with the A318, A319, A320 and A321.